Learning in repeated auctions: Deriving revenue-maximizing auctions

 \begin{lemma2} The payment of bidder $i$ at the truthful equilibrium of any BIC auction satisfies

-where $\tilde{\psi}_i$ is his ironed virtual value.\end{lemma2} \begin{proof} The proof is based on the Harris inequality \citep{harris1960lower}, a direct application of Chebyschev' sum inequality. \begin{lemma2} For any non-decreasing mapping $f$ and non-increasing mapping $g$, the following holds for any random variable $X$,
+where $\tilde{\psi}_i$ is his ironed virtual value. \end{lemma2} Our assumptions that $f_i>0$ almost everywhere and hence $F_i$ is increasing is important; so is the assumption that $F_i$ has 1 moment, which implies that $\psi_i(x_i)$ and $\tilde{\psi}_i(x_i)$ have finite mean.
+Note that this assumption is really minimal as it just means that the expected payment under $Q_i(x_i)=1$ is finite.

-\end{lemma2} Consider an incentive-compatible auction; by monotonicity, $Q_i$ must be non-decreasing.
-Let assume there exists $[a,b]$ where $\psi_i$ is non increasing:
+The papers \citep{Myerson81} and \citep{note_ironings} implicitly assume differentiability of $Q_i$ in the previous lemma without stating it explicitly.
+In the case of differentiable $Q_i$ the proof boils down to integration by parts applied twice and the fact that $\cav{h}\geq h$ for any function $h$.
+At the level of generality of our statement, which is needed for the most important applications, it is more technical and we give the proof in Subsection \ref{subsec:ProofOfIroningIncreasesRevenue}.

-from where the result follows. \end{proof} We now generalize Theorem \ref{theorem_regular_distributions} to the case of non-regular value distributions. \begin{theorem2}[\cite{Myerson81}] In a single item auction, with general value distribution, a revenue-maximing auction is an auction where the seller allocates the item to the bidder with the highest non-negative ironed virtual value.
-The payment rule is defined such that the auction is incentive compatible. \end{theorem2}
+We now generalize Theorem \ref{theorem_regular_distributions} to the case of non-regular value distributions. \begin{theorem2}[\cite{Myerson81}] With general value distribution, in a revenue-maximizing auction, the seller allocates the item to the bidder with the highest non-negative ironed virtual value $\tilde{\psi}_i(x_i)$, ties broken at random, with the payment rule of Corollary \ref{characterization_inc_comp}. \end{theorem2} \begin{example2} We consider the case of the Myerson auction with symmetric players but non-regular value distributions in Subsection \ref{subsec:MyersonNonRegular}, where we derive the payment and allocation rules.
+With non-regular value distributions the Myerson auction in the symmetric case is not a second price auction with reserves anymore. \end{example2}